V. P. Joy

-Life

-Academic profile
+Early life and education

 Joy was born to Aleyamma and V. V. Pathrose of the Vazhayil house in Ernakulam district, Kerala.
 After his early education, he graduated in Electronics & Communication Engineering from the College of Engineering, Thiruvananthapuram.
 Later he did an M.B.A. from the University of Birmingham and subsequently completed his M.Phil. from Panjab University, Chandigarh.

 He was awarded doctoral degree from the Indian Institute of Technology, Delhi on Optimization of India's Energy Strategies for Climate Change Mitigation.
 He was selected as a Giorgio Ruffolo Post-doctoral Research Fellow in the Sustainability Science Program of Harvard University in 2014.

 Career

-V. P. Joy joined the Vikram Sarabhai Space Center as Scientist/Engineer in 1985 and worked on the control and guidance of launch vehicles.
+V. P. Joy joined the Vikram Sarabhai Space Center as Scientist/Engineer in 1985 and worked on the control and guidance of launch vehicles and developed the Guidance algorithm of the Polar Satellite Launch vehicle (PSLV).

-In the Indian Administrative Service he held various positions in the Government of Kerala and the Government of India.
+In the Indian Administrative Service he held various senior positions in the Government of Kerala and the Government of India.

 He started his career in the IAS as the Subcollector, Palakkad in 1989.
 Subsequently held the position of Head of Department in the departments of Scheduled Castes Development, Collegiate Education, General Education, Cooperation and Transport.
-He was the District Collector and District Magistrate of Ernakulam(1996-1999), KSEB Chairman(2011) and the Principal Finance Secretary of Kerala(2011-2013).
+He was the District Collector and District Magistrate of Ernakulam (1996-1999), KSEB Chairman (2011) and the Principal Finance Secretary of Kerala (2011-2013).
 In the Government of Kerala, he was Secretary in the departments of Taxes, Agriculture, Animal Husbandry, Dairy, Planning & Economic Affairs, Labour and Transport.
 In the Government of India, he held the positions of Director in the Ministry of Petroleum & Natural Gas, Joint Secretary in the Ministry of Power, Cabinet Secretariat and PMO, Hydrocarbons Director General, Central Provident Fund Commissioner of EPFO & Dean, National Academy of Social Security, Chairperson, National Authority of Chemical Weapons and Secretary in the Cabinet Secretariat in charge of Coordination and Security.
 He has been Chairman of KSFE, KSRTC, KINFRA and Director of Several companies including NTPC, Cochin Shipyard, Mangalore, Bongaigaon and Kochi refineries, Kochi and Kannur airports, Kochi Metro, KSIDC, Apollo Tyres etc.